 - Facilitating Change

-The benefits of management training are endless.
+The benefits of studying management are endless.
 Take the next step in your career and become a leader.
-Learn about Goodwin’s flexible management and leadership degree program in CT by visiting goodwin.edu/leaders.
+Visit us online to learn more.

 Goodwin University is a nonprofit institution of higher education and is accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges (NEASC).
 Goodwin University was founded in 1999, with the goal of serving a diverse student population with career-focused degree programs that lead to strong employment outcomes.